 Again, this is normal.
 Rhinoplasty is one of the most common procedures plastic surgeons perform.
 The physicians at HKB know how essential your recovery is and how to see it through.
 And, whatever supports your recovery is likely to reduce swelling as well.
 Most patients concerned about setbacks find themselves ecstatic with their results within a few weeks or months.

-The physicians and staff at HKB stand ready to support you through to full recovery.
-If you have any additional questions, don’t hesitate to contact them at their Charlotte, NC office today.
+The Charlotte plastic surgeons and staff at HKB stand ready to support you in your recovery.
+If you have any additional questions about rhinoplasty Charlotte, NC, don’t hesitate to contact us directly.